How To Cut Your Dog’s Nails

 Pay Attention

 Trimming your dog’s nails isn’t a one-time activity.
-You’ll need to pay attention to how your dog’s nails grow back over time, and keep in mind that different nails can grow at different rates.
+Once you learn how to cut dog nails, you’ll also need to pay attention to how your dog’s nails grow back over time, and keep in mind that different nails can grow at different rates.
 Don’t assume that the nails on one of your dog’s paws are the same as the others.

 Pay close attention to each nail on each paw when you examine your dog’s nail growth.
 Look out for snags, excessive growth, compacted dirt, or other signs that could indicate a need for their next session.

 It’s best to adopt a proactive approach when examining your dog’s nails.
 If you can tell that your dog’s nails will shortly need to be trimmed, trim them sooner rather than later.
-When you clip your dog’s nails before they become too long, you can help them avoid health issues, decrease the risk of snags, and improve the quality of their walk and pace.
+When you learn how to clip dog nails before they become too long, you can help your furry friend avoid health issues, decrease the risk of snags, and improve the quality of their walk and pace.